 Optical Imaging Accessories:

 Air-spaced 130 mm, 910 mm focal length (f-7) fully multi-coated apochromatic triplet.
 The front lens is a durable, conventional glass, the second is a very expensive super low-dispersion (vD =94.93 - 95.10) element and the third is a Lanthanum element.
 Read more information on glass types here.
-Combining the best, high homogeneity optical glass with extreme wave front accuracy (.99 Strehl or better) these are the best 130 objectives we have ever offered.
+Combining the best, high homogeneity optical glass with extreme wave front accuracy, these are the best 130 objectives we have ever offered.
 Each objective is meticulously figured in our optical shop in Auburn, California.
 Our final Zygo optical test report is included.

 Carbon Fiber, fully baffled, 5.5” diameter tube.
 Telescope is 29.5" long with dew shield retracted and 35" long when extended.